 - A: Myopia management treatments have been approved for children as young as 8 and can be used until early adulthood.
 Myopia management is great for children with low myopia but can also be effective for slowing myopia progression in kids and teens with moderate to high myopia.
 Contact us to find out whether your child is a candidate for myopia management.

-Family Vision Solutions serves patients from Houston, Bellaire, Hunters Creek Village and Piney Point Village, all throughout Texas .
+Family Vision Solutions serves patients from Spring, Aldine, The Woodlands and Houston, all throughout Texas .